irisnet/mainnet/config/Understand-Genesis-Parameters.md

         }
 }
 ```
-80,000,000 IRIS, which is 4% In the first year,  annual inflation rate for IRIShub will be 4%.
-The total amount of iris token minted from inflation will be :
+- inflation： 4% in the first year
+- inflation_basement：2 billion in the first year

-2 billion * 4% = 80 million
+whihch means total amount of inflated iris is: 2 billion * 4% = 80 million

 ### Distribution Module